deryateke/deryateke/README.md

 <h3 align="center">Frontend Developer | Based in UK 🇬🇧</h3>

 # 💫 About Me:
-A Passionate Frontend Developer, focused on crafting modern and responsive user interfaces using HTML, CSS, JavaScript, and React.
-I enjoy building clean, user-friendly web applications with attention to detail and a strong focus on user experience.
-Highly motivated and continuously learning, I thrive on turning creative ideas into functional and visually appealing web pages.
-Currently expanding my skills in React and modern frontend development practices, aiming to grow into a well-rounded developer.
+A results-driven Frontend Developer with a strong passion for building modern, responsive, and visually compelling web applications.
+Proficient in HTML, CSS, JavaScript, and React, with a keen eye for detail and a commitment to delivering exceptional user experiences.
+Highly motivated and eager to grow, I consistently seek to expand my technical skill set and stay up-to-date with the latest frontend technologies and best practices.
+Currently deepening my expertise in React and component-based architecture, with the goal of contributing to impactful and innovative projects.

 # 💻 Tech Stack: